On this page

 RSMS, ENS and state or territory nominated applications—priority groups 1, 2 and 3

 Applications from people who are applying under the RSMS are processed as priority group 1.
-ENS are processed as priority group 2.
+ENS is processed as priority group 2.
 Applications from people who are nominated by a state or territory government agency under a state migration plan receive the third highest level of priority processing.

 All skilled migration applicants with a nominated occupation on the SOL—Schedule 1 are included in priority group 4.
 This includes both independent and family sponsored applications.